THE MYSTICAL ORDER OF SPIRITUAL BAPTIST INC.

 The Role of Bishops and Abbesses in the Mystical Church

-By virtue of Mystical consecration and Patriarchal communion with the Archbishop and members of the Executive Council, bishops are constituted as members of the Mystical Court.
-“The order of bishops and Abbesses are to continue the work of the apostles in teaching and pastoral direction, or rather, in the Mystical order, the apostolic body continues without a break.
+Under Mystical consecration and Patriarchal communion with the Archbishop and members of the Executive Council, bishops are constituted as members of The Mystical Court.
+“The order of bishops and Abesses is to continue the work of the apostles in teaching and pastoral direction, or rather, in the Mystical order, the apostolic body continues without a break.
 Together with its head, The Patriarch and Presiding Prelate, and never without this head it exists as the subject of supreme, plenary power over the Mystical Church.
 But this power cannot be exercised without the authority given by the Grand Commanding Officer of The Mystical Court.

 Let them especially embrace in brotherly affection those Ministers who, for the sake of Christ, are plagued with corruption, slander and indigence, detained in prisons, or held back from their ministry.
 They should take an active brotherly interest in them so that their sufferings may be burdensome and alleviated through the prayers and good works of their profession.